theinformationretrievers/cosc345/report.md

 * Legend for currently switched words
 * App documentation

-The Final Product phase introduces quality of life features.
-This allows some flexibility in the schedule, enabling us to address any unforeseen challenges encountered during the Beta phase.
-The tasks in this phase are organized to minimize dependencies and avoid overcommitting resources.
+The Final Product phase introduces quality of life features, with a big emphasis on polish.
+We have allowed flexibility in the schedule, enabling us to address any unforeseen challenges encountered during the Beta phase.
+The tasks in this phase are organised to minimise dependencies and avoid overcommitting resources.

 ### Testing:

-Testing is scheduled for the second half of each sprint, ensuring that the team has enough time to address any issues discovered during the testing phase.
+A core component of the CI/CD approach is tests and as such we will make testing a priority.
+Each team member will be expected to write good tests for their code, and these tests will be reviewed as a part of the code review process.

+We have set aside time in the beta part of our schedule specifically for user testing.
+At this point our app will be in a useable state, and each member will be able to use it and we can decide what needs changing, and find bugs that need fixing.

 ![gantt_chart](mockups/gantt_chart.png)

 # What apps already exist?

 We found in our research that this idea has been looked at many times before.
-The core concept of our app has a basis in research, with the best known promotion of this concept being the Diglot Weave technique as it became to be known, start with R. Burling in his "outlandish" 1968 paper.
+The core concept of our app has a basis in research, with the best known promotion of this concept being the Diglot Weave technique as it became to be known, starting with R. Burling in his "outlandish" 1968 paper.
 Other similar techniques have been known as the "Clockwork Orange" technique coming from research in the late 90s that had noticed those who read A Clockwork Orange learned and retained Russian slang words very well.

 As for commercial ventures there are some notable examples.
 Prismatext (prismatext.com) cites the Diglot Weave technique as a core component of its technology.
 It has public domain books that have been edited by translators to slowly transition into a variety of different languages.
 Although it itself does not offer the ability to open your own text, and it does not appear to offer Māori as an option.